Danzig German

 Danzig German (Danziger Deutsch) are Northeastern German dialects spoken in Gdańsk, Poland.
 It forms part of the Low Prussian dialect that was spoken in the region before the mass-expulsion of the speakers following the end of World War II.
 Nowadays, Danzig German is only passed within families.
-Famous modern speakers are Günter Grass, Klaus Kinski, and Donald Tusk.

 History

-In the 12th century, a German merchant settlement in the area of today's Long Market of Gdansk arose, close to a Prussian-Kashubian settlement, creating a language contact between Slavic languages, Baltic languages, and Germanic languages.
+In the 12th century, a German merchant settlement in the area of today's Long Market of Gdańsk arose, close to a Prussian-Kashubian settlement, creating a language contact between Slavic languages, Baltic languages, and Germanic languages.
 The settlement attracted more German settlers, mainly from Lower Saxony, Westphalia and Hannover, whose Low German language became the dominating language.
 As subject of the Teutonic Order the town grew to a German town granted Magdeburg law.